 We understand that after your children have undergone oral surgery in Santa Rosa, California, you may need some help in managing any discomfort that they may be experiencing.
-That is why Dr. Jiries Mogannam and Dr. Vicente Chavez have provided these instructions to help parents with effective pain relief.
+That is why Dr. Jiries Mogannam, Dr. Vicente Chavez and Dr. Christopher Chow have provided these instructions to help parents with effective pain relief.
 Please read below to learn more, or if you have any questions for our oral surgeons, call Sonoma County Oral Surgery & Dental Implant Center at 707-566-7300.

 A combination of ibuprofen and acetaminophen can be used to effectively and simply manage pain.

 Ibuprofen is a non-steroidal anti-inflammatory drug (NSAID) which can both help to relieve discomfort and reduce swelling.
 Acetaminophen is useful for discomfort relief.

 If your child is healthy and over the age of 12, then we recommend that you start with 400mg of over-the-counter ibuprofen and 500mg of over-the-counter acetaminophen, taken at the same time every four hours during the initial 24 hours.